billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 or vice versa.
 Using `trac_` (rather than `tracer_`) makes the tracer variables the same number of characters as the bulk, letting you see that things are consistent at a glance.

+## (2019-05-07)

+### Need to change some local, temporary variables to be part of a water type?

+There are some local, temporary variables (`qflx_liq_above_canopy_patch`, `forc_snow_downscaled_patch`, and maybe others) that are now part of a water type, and so fill up memory throughout the run.

+I can see how we could avoid this by computing these variables at the last moment that we need them.
+This would be similar to what we do in Wateratm2lndType.F90: SetOneDownscaledTracer (see also the initial comment in https://github.com/ESCOMP/ctsm/issues/487): we set the col-level variable equal to the gridcell-level variable at the last possible moment.
+If we truly waited until the last possible moment, though, we'd end up recomputing them repeatedly for the bulk.
+We could store the bulk as a subroutine-local variable in the coordination routine (just calculating the tracer versions of these two variables in `TracerFlux_CanopyInterceptionAndThroughfall`); this would avoid repeated calculation of the bulk quantity, but it would break symmetry between the bulk and tracer in that tracer routine.
+In addition, it would make it harder if we eventually want to defer these tracer calculations until later in the driver loop (since the interface depends on pre-calculated variables for the bulk which would no longer be available).

+So, at least for now, I'm going to stick with storing these variables in the derived types.